 Requirements for ancillary offshore wind farm installations such as meteorological measuring towers, accommodation units, and transformer platforms are not addressed in this Guide.
-For the requirements for such bottom-founded installations, refer to the ABS Rules for Building and Classing Offshore Installations
+For the requirements for offshore substations and electrical service platforms, refer to the ABS Requirements for Offshore Substations and Electrical Service Platforms.
+For the requirements for other bottom-founded installations, refer to the ABS Rules for Building and Classing Offshore Installations.